qiime2/.github/CODE-OF-CONDUCT.md

 Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.

+## Code of Conduct committee

+As of December 2022, the QIIME 2 leadership team is developing a formal governance structure for the project, as well as a Code of Conduct committee.
+Code of Conduct committee membership will be rotating, and committee memebers will be the only individuals who can access emails sent to code-of-conduct@qiime2.org.
+We don't yet have a committee, so at present @gregcaporaso is monitoring this address[^1].

 ## Attribution